MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 Surface Hub allows IT administrators to manage settings and policies using a mobile device management (MDM) provider such as Microsoft Intune.
 Surface Hub has a built-in management component to communicate with the management server, so there is no need to install additional clients on the device.

-### Manual enrollment
+## Manual enrollment

 1. Open the **Settings** app and sign in as a local administrator.
 Select **Surface Hub** > **Device management** and then select **+** to add.
 2. You will be prompted to login with the account to use for your MDM provider.
 After authenticating, the device automatically enrolls into your MDM provider.

 > [!TIP]
-> If you’re using Intune and the server address is not detected enter **manage.microsoft.com**.
+> If you’re using Intune and the server address is not detected, enter **manage.microsoft.com**.

    ![Enroll Surface Hub with Intune](images/sh2-set-intune1.png)<br>

 > [!NOTE]
 > The account used for authentication will be the MDM provider enrollment account.

-### Auto registration — Azure Active Directory Affiliated
+### Auto Enrollment — Azure AD affiliated

-During the initial setup process, when affiliating a Surface Hub with an Azure AD tenant that has Intune auto enrollment enabled, the device will automatically enroll with Intune.
+During the initial setup process, when affiliating a Surface Hub with an Azure Active Directory (AD) tenant that has Intune auto enrollment enabled, the device will automatically enroll with Intune.
 For more information, refer to [Intune enrollment methods for Windows devices](https://docs.microsoft.com/intune/enrollment/windows-enrollment-methods).
 Azure AD affiliation and Intune auto enrollment is required for the Surface Hub to be a "compliant device" in Intune.

 ## Manage Windows 10 Team settings with Intune

 You can fully manage Surface Hub settings via Intune in the following ways:

 - Create a **Device restriction profile** from options available directly in the Intune UI such as turning a feature on or off or choosing a preset value from a drop-down list.
 See [Configure device restriction profiles](#configure-device-restriction-profiles).
 - Create a **Device configuration profile** and select a template that includes a logical grouping of settings for a feature or technology.
-See [Create Device configuration profiles] (#create-device-configuration-profiles).
+See [Create Device configuration profiles](#create-device-configuration-profiles).
 - Create a **Custom configuration profile** that lets you extend the scope of management by implementing Configuration service provider (CSP) based policy settings.
 These consist of OMA Uniform Resource Identifier (OMA URI) values that map to Registry keys or feature settings.
 See [Configure custom configuration profiles](#configure-custom-configuration-profiles).

 ### Configure device restriction profiles